US Open: Carlos Alcaraz admits he was 'brilliant' in US Open final victory over Jannik Sinner at Flushing Meadows

 Carlos Alcaraz admits he was "brilliant" and at his "best level ever" in his US Open final victory over Jannik Sinner in New York on Sunday.

-Alcaraz dethroned Sinner in sensational fashion to seal his second US Open title and become new world No 1 after security delays frustrated fans with the of United States president Donald Trump.
+Alcaraz dethroned Sinner in sensational fashion to seal his second US Open title and become new world No 1 after security delays frustrated fans with president of the United States Donald Trump in attendance.

 Ultimately centre stage belonged to Alcaraz, who sealed his sixth Grand Slam title with a serving masterclass, winning 6-2 3-6 6-1 6-4.